 Quartz crystals span an impressive frequency range from 10 kHz to 10 MHz.
 By designing the associated feedback circuit with a driving resonance close to one of the crystal’s upper odd harmonics, so-called “over mode” crystals can also be constructed to achieve frequencies up to 100 MHz, and above.
 In such a high volume industry, you would rightly expect a broad selection to be available, and so it is.
 To enumerate only a few of the common units: units for timing at 32.768 kHz (note that 32768/215 = 1 Hz); for intermediate frequency generation, such as 455 kHz and 10 MHz; 3.579545 MHz crystals for television color burst oscillators, and 14.31818 MHz for video displays; and a wide range of utility frequencies of quartz and ceramic resonators at multiples of 1, 2, 4, 5, 6, 8, 10, and 16 in the kHz, 100 kHz, and MHz ranges.

-As we have seen previously in Parts 1 and 2 of this series, RC relaxation oscillators implemented with IC timers can achieve temperature stabilities of .1%/C and unit-to-unit accuracies from 5% to 12%, depending on the RC components used.
+As we have seen previously in Part 1 and Part 2 of this series, RC relaxation oscillators implemented with IC timers can achieve temperature stabilities of .1%/C and unit-to-unit accuracies from 5% to 12%, depending on the RC components used.
 We did not discuss LC oscillators: They provide intermediate stabilities between RC and crystal designs.
 Their stability is suitable for much analog television and radio tuning where low cost is a primary requirement.

 However, ultimate frequency stability (ignoring atomic clocks!) is reserved for crystal oscillators.
 An appropriately cut and excited quartz crystal can achieve remarkable frequency stability as its temperature varies and as it ages over time — and it can achieve frequencies much higher than those of RC oscillators.
 Stabilities of (±) 50 ppm/C are easily obtained and unit accuracy within 50 ppm is common.
 Aging stability of 1 ppm/day is not difficult to achieve.
 Be wary of specifications that do not separate out these stabilities, but just state some ambiguous “frequency stability” figure.
 Also avoid crystal oscillator salesmen in green blazers and white suede shoes.